HTTPArchive/almanac.httparchive.org/src/content/en/2019/caching.md

   <a href="/static/images/2019/16_Caching/fig22.png" class="fig-mobile">
     <img src="/static/images/2019/16_Caching/fig22.png" width="600" aria-labelledby="fig21-caption">
   </a>
-  <div id="fig22-caption" class="visually-hidden">A stacked bar chart showing 56.8% of websites have potential byte savsings of less than one MB, 22.1% could have savings of one to two MB, 8.3% could save two to three MB.
+  <div id="fig22-caption" class="visually-hidden">A stacked bar chart showing 56.8% of websites have potential byte savings of less than one MB, 22.1% could have savings of one to two MB, 8.3% could save two to three MB.
 4.3% could save three to four MB and 6.0% could save more than four MB.</div>
   <figcaption>Figure 22.
 Distribution of potential byte savings from the Lighthouse caching audit.</figcaption>
 </figure>